CattoFace/barrcodes/content/posts/graveler-simulation.md

 ```
 I added +1 to the roll count to account for truncation, in the worst case each thread simulates 1 more battles than needed, another solution can add 1 only to some of the threads, to get exactly 1 billion.

-Actually, `rayon` is not even needed anymore, it can be removed from the project completely and replaced with `std::thread`(`roll` was modified to get the amount to roll as a parameter):
+Actually, `rayon` is not even needed anymore, it can be removed from the project completely and replaced with `std::thread`(`thread_roll` was modified to get the amount to roll as a parameter):
 ```rust
     let thread_count: u32 = thread::available_parallelism().unwrap().get() as u32;
     let per_thread: u32 = 500_000_000 / thread_count + 1;